Genez-io/genezio-landing-page/content/posts/type_safe_expressjs_genezio.md

 ```

 Excellent!
 But how do we call `BookService.getAllBooks` from our clients?
 This is where the genezio CLI comes into the picture.
 We will illustrate how to convert the TypeScript client to genezio.
 The process for Flutter is very similar.
 Run the following command in the `server/` folder.
-This command will scan for genezio classes marked with the comment `//genezio: deploy` and it generates the SDK, which you can then use to invoke the backend methods.
+This command will scan for genezio classes marked with the comment `//genezio: deploy` and it generates the SDK in the language that you desire, which you can then use to invoke the backend methods.

 ```bash
 genezio sdk --tarball --source local --packageName genezio-sdk  --output ../client-ts/sdk --language ts --url http://localhost:8881/genezio
 ```

 If you're curious, take a look at what was generated at path `../client-ts/sdk`.
 It’s a tarball NPM package, which means it can be installed locally just like any other NPM package.
 It could also be published to a public registry such as the NPM Registry, or to a private registry.
-You can also export the SDK as raw files by omitting the --tarball option.
-This allows you to use npm link if you wish, or to add a README, or modify the package.json before publishing it.
+You can also export the SDK as raw files by omitting the `--tarball` option.
+This allows you to use `npm link` if you wish, or to add a README, or modify the package.json before publishing it.

 For the sake of this tutorial, we are going to install the SDK locally.
 In `./client-ts` folder, we can run `npm install ./sdk/genezio-sdk.tar.gz` which will install the SDK in your `node_modules` folder.